statbiophys/pygor3/docs/source/TutorialInstructions.md

 # 4. Download files for tutorial
 !wget https://github.com/statbiophys/pygor3/raw/master/pygor3/demo/notebooks/HIP00110.tsv.gz

+# 5. Execute this notebook cell in colab to compile and install IGoR and pygor in this virtual machine

 ```

 in the first cell and execute it to install IGoR/pygor in the remote machine.